TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Methodology

-Recall that the output of the $L$th basic block is denoted as $\emph{\textbf{Z}}\in\mathbb{R}^{n \times d}$, the classification head, i.e., implemented with the plain linear layer and Softmax function, converts the $d$-dimension representation vector of each token to the probabilities over all candidate items at each time step.
+Recall that the output of Triangular Mixer is denoted as $\emph{\textbf{Y}}$, the Classifier, i.e., implemented with the plain linear layer and Softmax function, converts the $d$-dimension representation vector of each token to the probabilities over all candidate items at each time step.
 As follows,

 where $\emph{\textbf{W}}\in\mathbb{R}^{d \times \mathcal{|I|}}$ and $\emph{\textbf{b}}\in\mathbb{R}^{\mathcal{|I|}}$ are learnable parameters. $\emph{\textbf{P}}\in\mathbb{R}^{n \times \mathcal{|I|}}$ is the calculated probability matrix where $p_{i,c}\in[0, 1]$ is the probability over candidate item $c$ at time step $i$.